keirthana/anbox-cloud-docs/howto/install-appliance/setup-oidc/auth0.md

     - Enable *Allow Refresh Token Rotation*.
     - Select *Save Changes*.

+1. Copy the following values for the preseed YAML configuration:
-1. Near the top of the *Settings* tab, locate the *Domain* field.
-Copy the value and prefix it with `https://`.
+    - Near the top of the *Settings* tab, locate the *Domain* field, and prefix it with `https://`.
 This is your issuer URL.

-1. From the *Settings* tab and copy the *Client ID*.
+    - From the *Settings* tab, copy the *Client ID*.
+    - Select *Applications > APIs* and copy the *API Audience* value.

-1. {ref}`Configure the preseed YAML <howto-configure-oidc>` with the client ID and issuer URL values obtained in the previous steps.
+1. {ref}`Configure the preseed YAML <howto-configure-oidc>` with the issuer URL, client ID, and API audience URL values obtained in the previous steps.